yatharth-2906/Tasty-Routes/README.md

   - Git for version control and collaboration.

 - **Deployment**:
-  - Git for version control and collaboration.
+  - We have used Vercel for efficient deployment.

 - **Security**:
   - HTTPS for secure data transmission.